 01. You’ve Stopped Even Trying To Work Through Deep-Seeded Issues.

 I started off with a big one.
 This is a big sign that your relationship is over and that it might be time for a change.
 We all come into a relationship with our own baggage.
 Our wounds, quirks, the things that can define us.
 And no doubt relationships can cause their own trauma.
 There is nothing inherently wrong with that.
-The problem comes up when both parties stop trying.
+The problem comes up when both parties stop trying to communicate.
 I’m of the belief that ANYTHING can be healed and resolved if BOTH parties are open and willing to go deep into hard internal places and have a genuine desire to work through it.

 02. You Don’t Talk Much, And When You Do It Is About Safe Topics.